 Alcoa of Australia

-- Advising the NSW Government on the 33km WestConnex project which will bring together a number of important road projects which together form a vital link in Sydney’s Orbital Network.
-It is the largest urban road project in the southern hemisphere and involves widening of the M4, the M4 East extension, a duplication of the M5 East and the new M4-M5 link to provide a connection between the two key corridors.
+- Advised the NSW Government (Roads and Maritime Service – now TfNSW) on the 33km WestConnex project which will bring together a number of road projects which together to form a link in Sydney’s Orbital Network.

 Other key lawyers: